Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Dahi Sev Puri Video

-Another favorite street food of a lot of people.
-It consists of the hollow pani puri shells being filled not with spice flavored water but with mashed potatoes and chick peas after breaking open the top of the puris.
+Another favourite street food for a lot of people.
+It consists of the hollow panipuri shells being filled not with spice flavoured water but with mashed potatoes and chickpeas after breaking open the top of the puris.

 Salt, chilli chutney, tamarind chutney, green chutney is then added.
-This is then topped with yogurt and then it is garnished with sev and chopped cilantro.
+This is then topped with yoghurt and then it is garnished with sev and chopped cilantro.

 Ragda Pattice Video

-Another popular Mumbai street food this!
-Vendors selling bhel puri, pani puri, dahi puri also sell this fast food snack.
+Another popular Mumbai street food!
+Vendors selling bhelpuri, panipuri, dahi puri also sell this fast-food snack.